tus/tus-resumable-upload-protocol/protocol.md

 #### Tus-Extension

-This header MUST be a comma-separated list of the extensions supported by the Server.
+This `Tus-Extension` header MUST be a comma-separated list of the extensions supported by the Server.
 If no extensions are supported `Tus-Extension` MAY be omitted.
-The extension MUST not contain comma.
+The extension MUST NOT contain comma.

 #### Tus-Max-Size

-The `Tus-Max-Size` header MUST be a non-negative integer indicating the maximum allowed size of a single fully uploaded file in bytes.
-If no hard-limit is presented or the Server is not able to calculate it this header MUST be omitted.
+The `Tus-Max-Size` header MUST be a non-negative integer indicating the maximum allowed size of an entire upload in bytes.
+The Server MUST be ommit this header if it is unable to calculate or if there is no known hard-limit.

 #### Tus-Version